offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ## Setting up AutoTLS

-Offen requires a secure connection and can automatically acquire a renew SSL certificates from LetsEncrypt for your domain.
-All you need to do is add the domain you want to serve Offen from to your `offen.env` file:
+Offen Fair Web Analytics requires a secure connection and can automatically acquire a renew SSL certificates from LetsEncrypt for your domain.
+All you need to do is add the domain you want to serve Offen Fair Web Analytics from to your `offen.env` file:

 ```
 OFFEN_SERVER_AUTOTLS="offen.mysite.com"